 Advanced Research Methods has been developed for those students who enter their Counseling Psychology program with a strong background (2 research methods/statistics courses and/or research assistantship as part of undergraduate degree.)
 This class will build on student's base of knowledge by providing an opportunity to learn about aspects of the research process in more detail.
 We will also learn about new and innovative designs and/or methods.
 Students will design a research project (hypothetical) utilizing a design or method that they have not studied and/or used before.
-Students planning to complete a thesis will refine their thesis topics and begin developing a research question.
+Students planning to complete a thesis will refine their thesis topics, develop a research question, and begin their thesis proposal, including a literature review.